Cantorstaub/Scalable-Markov-Chains/Instructions.md

 ## Preparations

-1) Choose or create a folder on your hard drive where you want to store the program.
+1) __Choose or create a folder__ on your hard drive where you want to store the program.
+You can name it any way you want, e.g., `Markov-Chains_Python`.

 2) Either a) __download the program__ from GitHub by loading the file `SMC_Program.py` to the folder created in step 1.
 Or b) __create a new file__ within the folder created in step 1.
 Save the file under the name `SMC_Program.py`.
 It is essential to type the name without any deviations or errors.
 Then you __copy the contents__ of the same-named file `SMC_Program.py` from GitHub into the file you just created and __save the file__ after doing this.
 To create the file, you can use almost any text editor.
 My personal choice is the text editor _Sublime_, which you can download and use for free (I am not affiliated with them by any means).